 If an employee cannot attend work due to sickness, they are usually required to inform their line manager before they are due to start work (or as soon as possible if this is not practical) and provide medical evidence (eg a sick note from their doctor) for sickness of more than 7 days.

-In light of the Coronavirus (COVID-19) pandemic, employees should not attend work and follow the Government's guidance on self-isolation if they, or anyone they live with develops:
+In light of the Coronavirus (COVID-19) pandemic, employees should not attend work and follow the government's guidance on self-isolation if they or anyone they live with develops:

-a continuous cough
+- a continuous cough, and/or

 For more than 7 days' absence, you could ask employees to provide you with an 'isolation note' from NHS 111, which can be obtained by completing a simple questionnaire.
 A letter from the NHS advising an employee to 'self-shield' because a serious underlying health condition means that they are at high risk is also sufficient evidence.

 Make sure employees' contact details are up to date in the event that you need to reach them while they are in self-isolation.